Stochastic gradient descent with gradient estimator for categorical features: Experimental and Results

 could be split into different datasets (one per taxi) and thus we would be in the classical setting of a linear regression.

 We also worked on the Belarus used cars dataset.
-It is presented by \cite{UsedCars} and contains vehicle features.
+It contains vehicle attributes.
 We take into account the car manufacturer, the production year, the origin region of the car to predict the selling price of the car as presented in Equation \ref{eq:otherModelUsedCars}.

 As seen in Table \ref{tab:envisionResult}, the relational batch performed better with our proposition based on Algorithm \ref{alg:DivideByTheGood} with the following setting: 30 epochs ; optimizer Adam with default setting ; batch size of 1.
 Experiment was reproduced 20 times.